 released for use by the general public.
 The site is held by the park

-far end of Sandspur Beach, don’t miss the nature trail that follows the
+At the far end of Sandspur Beach, don’t miss the nature trail that

-shore of a tidal lagoon.
-Here, you can see two national champion trees:
+follows the shore of a tidal lagoon.
+Here, you can see two national

-the silver palm, a threatened species, and the yellow satinwood.
-The
+champion trees: the silver palm, a threatened species, and the yellow

-endangered lily thorn can also be seen.
-The park boasts one of the
+satinwood.
+The endangered lily thorn can also be seen.
+The park boasts

-the lookout for endangered key deer, which roam freely on Big Pine Key.
+Be on the lookout for endangered key deer, which roam freely on Big Pine

-The Key deer is the smallest subspecies of the Virginia white-tailed
+Key.
+The Key deer is the smallest subspecies of the Virginia

-years ago when sea levels rose.
-Big Pine Key also contains a high level
+to 10,000 years ago when sea levels rose.
+Big Pine Key also contains a